afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to delete all files with .js extensions
+Script to count number of directories and subdirectories